 Operation Safe Driver strives to prevent large-truck crashes

-Sponsored by the Commercial Vehicle Safety Alliance, the mission of Operation Safe Driver is to improve the behavior, habits and decision-making of commercial motor vehicle operators and all other motorists on the road through traffic safety, law enforcement and education.
+Sponsored by the Commercial Vehicle Safety Alliance and the Federal Motor Carrier Safety Administration, the mission of Operation Safe Driver is to improve the behavior, habits and decision-making of commercial motor vehicle operators and all other motorists on the road through traffic safety law enforcement and education.

 During Operation Safe Driver, State Patrol inspectors and other law enforcement officers throughout North America will be cracking down on violations such as speeding, following too close, improper lane changes, failure to obey traffic signs and impaired driving by all motorists.
 Commercial motor vehicle drivers will be checked for compliance with license requirements as well as regulations governing medical card and hours of service standards.

 A combination of effective law enforcement and safety education has helped improve commercial motor vehicle safety in Wisconsin during the last 10 years.
-In 2011, large truck crashes declined approximately 25 percent compared with 2002.
-Moreover, large-truck crash fatalities dropped from 127 in 2002 to 75 in 2011, which was a 41 percent reduction.
+In 2012, large-truck crashes declined approximately 26 percent compared with 2003.
+Moreover, large-truck crash fatalities dropped from 102 in 2003 to 71 in 2012, which was a 30 percent reduction.